Find YOUR Local Branch

 If you have been noticing a lot of spiders around your home and property and are worried about spider bites to pets, family or yourself, then contact the spider control and removal specialists at Ehrlich Pest Control today.

 Spider bites can look very different depending on the species of spider that caused the bite.
 There will usually not be “fang marks” unless caused by a larger species with more prominent fangs.“Fang marks” have been known to be visible from a Black Widow bite.

 A Brown Recluse bite is sometimes known to be “necrotic” which means it causes rotting of the flesh around the area.
 This can spread unless treated.

 If you are bitten by a spider and seek medical attention, it’s important to try and capture the spider and bring it with you to the doctor.
 They can change and tailor the treatment depending on species.

 There are a variety of possible symptoms of spider bite depending on the species of spider.
-Most of the time, a spider bite has no symptoms save for a small mark.

 Most of the time, the spider bite itself is not felt at the time.
 The fangs of the average house spider are very tiny.
 Also, most spiders that homeowners run across do not even inject venom and give what are known as “dry bites” since venom is used for food rather than offensive means.